Our research is editorially independent but we may earn a commission for purchases made through our links.

-For a couple of months in the beginning of the year, the Arizona Renaissance Festival takes place in the town of Gold Canyon.
+For a couple of months at the beginning of the year, the Arizona Renaissance Festival takes place in the town of Gold Canyon.
 This is a great place to bring the family to experience what it’d feel like to step back in time, and no trip to the festival is complete without one of their monstrous turkey legs.
-On site there are tons of acts and shows to watch, more varieties of food than you could dream of, and the ever popular jousting tournament is always a solid hit.
+On-site there are tons of acts and shows to watch, more varieties of food than you could dream of, and the ever-popular jousting tournament is always a solid hit.
 In addition to that, all of the staff and many of the attendees like to get in the Renaissance mood by dressing up in their favorite Medieval outfits.

 The Great Tucson Beer Festival is put on each fall as a huge fundraiser to benefit the Sun Sounds of Arizona, an organization dedicated to providing audio equipment for those who cannot read print due to disability.
 Over the years it has grown to be so big that a change of venue was in order, and beer lovers have a chance to sample many of the 200 different brews that are represented at the event.
 There’s always live music, face painting, and things to snack on in addition to the beer!